steve-fryatt/sflib/README.md

 If
 	make documentation

-is used, Docygen will be used to generate documentation within the manual folder.
+is used, Doxygen will be used to generate documentation within the manual folder.

 Building with the DDE